 When it comes to having your external door locks changed or upgraded, it can be quite a daunting task choosing the right lock for your property and needs as there is such a huge variety available.
 This is why our team at Dr Locks Ltd have decided to put together a list of the 5 best external door locks that are commonly used around the UK.

-Door Handle Locks: This is probably the most common type of lock used around the UK, when used alongside locks such as the deadbolt they become incredibly effective.
+This is probably the most common type of lock used around the UK, when used alongside locks such as the deadbolt they become incredibly effective.
+Here is the best Locksmiths York Services you can visit now!

 If you would like any of the above locks installed at your home or business or would like a security assessment to see which locks will work best for you, then contact Dr Locks Ltd today – 01904 295 465